 Applied Research Methods

-Applied Research Methods familiarizes students with relevant topics within qualitative and quantitative research methods.
-Students are expected to have some knowledge about one or more of the methods.
-Therefore, the course will focus on specific methods that are of relevance for cross-disciplinary analysis and research.
-The course is built around a case study in Copenhagen on a topic relevant for global development.
-Group work on the case study is employed as means to increase students’ methodological skills and analytical capacities.
+Applied Research Methods (ARMS) familiarises students with a selection of qualitative and quantitative research methods that are of relevance for cross-disciplinary research.
+By the end of the course, students are expected to have acquired in-depth knowledge of at least one methodology and to be able to apply it.
+The course is built around a case study to be conducted by the students on a topic of relevance for global development, applying the techniques learnt during the course.
+Group work on the case study will be crucial to increase students’ methodological skills and analytical capacities.

 MSc programme in Global Development

 After completing the course, the student should be able to:

 - Describe central concepts in qualitative and quantitative data gathering and discuss their strengths and limitations.